Here in Canada we celebrate Queen Victoria’s birthday, and it is known as Victoria Day.*

 A history of worrying eugenics

-Like many Royal families in Europe, the House of Hanover once suffered from inbreeding, but through an ad hoc eugenics program, they were able to instill their bloodlines with enough vigor to run roughshod over the United Kingdom.
+Like many Royal families in Europe, the House of Hanover once suffered from inbreeding, but through an ad hoc eugenics program, they were able to instil their bloodlines with enough vigour to run roughshod over the United Kingdom.
+Their secret?

 It began, of course with Sophia of Hanover, who was quite a looker, but who had a taste for the exotic and enjoyed it a bit rough.
 Carpathian werewolves were brought in to satisfy her proclivities and produced George I, who became the first Hanoverian to rule Great Britain.
 Carpathian werewolf tendencies were noticed in George II, but it wasn’t until George III went howlingly mad were people convinced that there was a problem with this eugenics program.

 George IV was an indifferent king, and William IV did little damage.
 However, neither were to produce an heir, and it was up to George III’s fourth son, The Duke of Kent, to produce a new ruler.
 He did so with the help of Princess Victoria of Saxe-Coburg-Saalfeld.
-Even at the time, there were rumors that the Princess had an extra-marital affair, and the lack of genetic weaknesses in Victoria’s children has been used as evidence.
+Even at the time, there were rumours that the Princess had an extra-marital affair; the lack of genetic weaknesses in Victoria’s children has since been used as evidence.

 Of course, we need look no further than the Princess’s diary, dated August 28, 1819 (roughly nine months before Victoria’s birthday) and we can learn the truth: “Did it with that animal again.”
 Was it another Carpathian werewolf?
 We can only assume, “yes.”

-And so Victoria was the result of an accidental eugenics programs, filling her with the vigor, bloodlust and terrifying hunger of the Bane of Carpathia.
-To this day, she is known for the coldness of her presence, her ability to suck the very joy right out of the room, her insatiable desire for human flesh.
+And so Victoria was the result of a reintroduction of the werewolf DNA, filling her with the vigour, bloodlust and terrifying hunger of the Bane of Carpathia.
+To this day, she is known for the coldness of her presence, her ability to suck the very joy right out of the room, and her insatiable desire for human flesh.